Skip to main content

 To run the server:

-The run command starts an instance of the Styra Load runtime.
-The Load runtime can be started as an interactive shell or a server.
+The ‘run’ command starts an instance of the Enterprise OPA runtime.
+The Enterprise OPA runtime can be started as an interactive shell or a server.

 When the runtime is started as a shell, users can define rules and evaluate expressions interactively.
-When the runtime is started as a server, Styra Load exposes an HTTP API for managing policies, reading and writing data, and executing queries.
+When the runtime is started as a server, Enterprise OPA exposes an HTTP API for managing policies, reading and writing data, and executing queries.

 When loading from directories, only files with known extensions are considered.
-The current set of file extensions that Styra Load considers are:
+The current set of file extensions that Enterprise OPA will consider are:

 .json # JSON data